trntv/apis-list/README.md

 - [Clearbit Logo](https://github.com/apis-list/apis-list/blob/main/apis/clearbit-logo/clearbit-logo.md) - If you’re only interested in a Company’s logo, and don’t need any other data about the company, you can use our Logo API
 - [Cloud Machine Learning Engine](https://github.com/apis-list/apis-list/blob/main/apis/cloud-machine-learning-engine/cloud-machine-learning-engine.md) - Take your ML projects to production, quickly and cost-effectively.
 - [Cloudmersive Natural Language Processing](https://github.com/apis-list/apis-list/blob/main/apis/cloudmersive-natural-language-processing/cloudmersive-natural-language-processing.md) - Powerful Natural Language Processing APIs
-- [Cloudpronouncer](https://github.com/apis-list/apis-list/blob/main/apis/cloudpronouncer/cloudpronouncer.md) - Text To Speech API - CloudPronouncer (tts online or tts reader) is a cross browsers REST API supporting now  255  Standard and Premium Voices in 42  languages including variants (the list is growing in time) and it may be used by any device that can connect to Internet and send the POST requests to our API as instructed in this website: smartphones, tablets, laptops, PC Desktops, other smart devices
+- [Cloudpronouncer](https://github.com/apis-list/apis-list/blob/main/apis/cloudpronouncer/cloudpronouncer.md) - Text To Speech API
 - [Datamuse API](https://github.com/apis-list/apis-list/blob/main/apis/datamuse-api/datamuse-api.md) - Word-finding query engine that finds words that match a given set of constraints and that are likely in a given context
 - [Datum Box](https://github.com/apis-list/apis-list/blob/main/apis/datum-box/datum-box.md) - Unleash the power of Machine Learning by using the Powerful and Easy-to-Use API of Datumbox
 - [Deepaffects](https://github.com/apis-list/apis-list/blob/main/apis/deepaffects/deepaffects.md) - DeepAffects enables developers to analyze conversational audio by applying powerful machine learning models offered as a set of easy to use REST APIs